TCGplayer Community Guidelines

 Everything you say and do on TCGplayer.com and its related social media groups should be done with this in mind.
 If it’s not nice, don’t say it.
 If it’s not yours, don’t touch it.
 Don’t lie, steal, cheat or harass people because none of that is cool.
 Instead, be a beacon of shining light.
 Be the best gamer you can be, and challenge others to elevate their game, too!
 Put simply, treat others as YOU would want to be treated.

 There is a ton of information out there about Magic and games in general.
 Share it!
 Learn from it!
 Read and write about it, watch videos, absorb everything you can like a sponge and share all that you know—but be respectful.
 Link back to (or at least cite) any articles or information you quote from TCGplayer writers.
 Don’t abuse our pricing information by using a site scraper, code, script or other way of repeatedly taking shots at our servers.
 Respect the information and it will always flow freely.
-Try to corrupt it or take it for your own profit and use, and we’ll frown at you.
+Try to corrupt it or use it for your own profit and use, and we’ll frown at you.
 Hard.